nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

 1. Refer to [Appendix A](#appendix-a) for Cloud (AWS) or On-Prem (Ubuntu)
 2. Registration in the NGC Public Catalog

-Continue with the setup steps below once the host system is installed and configured and satisfies all prerequisites.
+Continue with the setup steps below once the host system is installed, configured, and satisfies all prerequisites.

 ### Set up NGC API Key and Install NGC Registry CLI